-ECM Fan Motor
+Outdoor Fan Motors ECM Fan Motor

 Some single stage outdoor units will be equipped with ECM fan motors.
 For suspected ECM motor electrical failures, first check for loose or faulty electrical connections.
 ECM motors are not wired to the capacitor.
-A reference for the wires is listed in the table below:
+A reference for the wires is listed in the Table 4: